-Natural gas is now available to 9,878 of our customers' meters, which is 69 percent of our total customers on Long Beach Island.
+Natural gas is now available to 8,448 of our customers' meters.

-By the end of the day, we will have re-pressurized our entire main on Long Beach Island, including Holgate.
+By the end of the day, we will have re-pressurized our entire main on Long Beach Island, with the exception of Holgate, where re-pressurization is scheduled to begin tomorrow.